JamieWohletz/HaskellBookExercises/HaskellProgrammingNotes.md

 Don't try to catch everything; just let your program die and restart it with a process supervisor.
 (And don't forget to log exceptions!)

 LAST CHAPTER!!!

+### Chapter 31: Final Project

+#### Final project

+* Finger daemons

+#### fingerd

+* The "finger" service was a means of figuring out how to contact people on the same network.
+* A "daemon" is a p rocess that runs in the background without direct user interaction.
+* The daemon is the backend of the protocol, and the finger program is the client, and it requests information from the daemon.

+**Caveat for the Windows users**

+#### Exploring finger

+* TCP is a protocol for sending messages back and forth.
+Messages can be raw bytes or text.
+* A _socket_ is an address where a message can be delivered.

+**Project overview**

+You can generate a simpler stack project with `stack new <project-name> simple`

+**fingerd.cabal**

+**src/Debug.hs**

+**Stopping point: p.1218**

+Note that when toying with multiple executables, if you want to run a particular one, you can do `stack exec <executable_name>`, where `<executable_name>` matches the name of the executable _as defined in the cabal file of your project_.

+Also note that finger clients by default connect to port 79 of a given host; hence why the debug server we wrote runs on port 79.

+#### Slightly modernized fingerd

+You can use the `RecordWildCards` language extension to make accessing fields in records a bit easier.

+**Creating the database**

+We're using SQLite, an embedded database, to store data in our application.
+(Specifically, it'll hold information on all the users we can report on.)

+**Before you continue**

+**Stopping point: p.1226**

+**Let your fingers do the walking**

+#### Chapter Exercises

+See `fingerd` for all source code.

+BOOM!
+DONE WITH THE BOOK!!!

+🎉🎉🎉🎉🎉